 Compared to the exports before the embargo, this is still a small number.

 There is criticism of the trade embargo that questions the proportionality of the embargo.
-According to critics, the embargo would not affect the political elite of the country, but the civilian population.
+According to critics, the embargo would not affect the country's political elite, but rather the civilian population.

 In fact, little has changed in the political conditions in the country since the embargo.
-For example, the German Foreign Office writes that Cuba is a "centrally organised, socialist island state in which the leading role of the Communist Party (PCC) is enshrined in the constitution."
+For example, the State Department writes Cuba is a "centrally organized, socialist island state in which the leading role of the Communist Party (PCC) is enshrined by constitution."
 The 2021 World Hunger Index shows that Cuba is one of 18 countries with a score below 5, the worst.

 As a conclusion for the trade embargo against Cuba, but also for many other trade sanctions or embargoes, it can be stated that in most cases the civilian population suffers most from the economic decline of the sanctioned country.